 Putting up a floating shelf, one of the simplest but most impactful DIY tasks you could take on, is easily achievable, even for novices.
-Whether you are looking to create book storage in your living room, picture display space in or bedroom or storage for your home office, follow our simple step-by-step guide to easily install your floating shelves.
+Whether you are looking to create book storage in your living room, picture display space in or bedroom or storage for your home office, follow our simple step-by-step guide to easily install floating shelves.

-But before you start your decorating project, be aware that instructions may vary depending on the shelf you are installing, so always check the manufacturer's guidelines first.
+Be aware though, before you get started, that instructions may vary depending on the shelf you are installing, so always check the manufacturer's guidelines first.

 - A shelf